sbulav/sbulav.github.io/_posts/2022-11-16-truenas-ups-reporting.md

 ## Install missing CollectD nut plugin

-This can be done via compiling [CollectD](https://github.com/collectd/collectd), but much easier for me was to extract lib from old package:
+This can be done via compiling [CollectD](https://github.com/collectd/collectd), but much easier for me was to extract lib from the old package:

 ```sh
 wget http://ftp.de.debian.org/debian/pool/main/c/collectd/collectd-core_5.8.1-1.3_amd64.deb